Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Prosodic Preliminaries

 \section{Prosodic Preliminaries}

-A word's duration (and, indeed, other dimensions of speech prosody) are sensitive to structural, probabilistic, and utterance-specific factors \cite{baker2009variability}.
+Words' durations (of course in addition to other dimensions of speech prosody) are sensitive to structural, probabilistic, and utterance-specific factors \citep{baker2009variability}.
 In order to accurately gauge the contribution of probabilistic factors to duration, and determine whether large language models or multiword representations are more appropriate, we discuss these critical covariates.